noussaiba2004/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

-# 🛡️ Cybersecurity Lab Setup: VirtualBox & Kali Linux
+# 🔐 Cybersecurity Lab Environment Setup

 ## 📝 Project Overview
 This repository details the foundational attack laboratory configured for the Networkwalks Cybersecurity Internship.
 It serves as a secure, isolated environment for penetration testing, network analysis, and vulnerability assessment, bridging practical ethical hacking techniques with advanced concepts in Cryptography and Information Security.